tact-lang/jetton/README.md

 ### Balance on-chain API

-Ths additional receiver provides functionality similar to [TEP-89](https://github.com/ton-blockchain/TEPs/blob/master/text/0089-jetton-wallet-discovery.md), but with wallet balance.
+This additional receiver provides functionality similar to [TEP-89](https://github.com/ton-blockchain/TEPs/blob/master/text/0089-jetton-wallet-discovery.md), but with wallet balance.
 You can request and then receive balance from any Jetton wallet with possible additional info for transaction verification

 #### Transaction scheme